AdobeDocs/campaign-classic.en/help/configuration/using/about-data-model.md

 Finally, part of the data model consists in technical data used for the applicative process, including operators and user rights (**NmsGroup**), folders (**XtkFolder**).

-## Using the default Recipient table {#default-recipient-table}
+## Using the built-in Recipient table {#default-recipient-table}

-The out-of-the-box Recipient table in Adobe Campaign provides a good starting point for building your data model.
+The built-in Recipient table in Adobe Campaign provides a good starting point for building your data model.
 It has a number of predefined fields and table links that can be easily extended.
 This is particularly useful when you are mainly targeting recipients, because it fits a simple recipient-centric data model.

-The benefits of using the standard Recipient table are as follows:
+The benefits of using the built-in Recipient table are as follows:

-* Working out-of-the-box with functionalities such as subscriptions, seed lists, surveys, social, and so on.
+* Working built-in with functionalities such as subscriptions, seed lists, and more.
 * Providing a marketing database with a recipient-centric data model.
 * Faster implementation.
 * Easy maintainance by support and partners.